datahubio/datahub-cloud-template-dataset/docs.md

 ### Starting from scratch

-> [!info] This step currently requires some basic data know-how.
+==This step currently requires some basic data know-how.==

 You can create a new repository in Github.
-Currently, any Github repository with the following is supported:
+Currently, any Github repository with the following files is supported:
-- Any markdown file + a `datapackage` frontmatter field ([Frictionless data package spec](https://specs.frictionlessdata.io/data-package/#language))
+- Any markdown file (.md) + a `datapackage` frontmatter field ([Frictionless data package spec](https://specs.frictionlessdata.io/data-package/#language))
 - Any `index.md/README.md` + same level `datapackage.{json/yaml/yml}` file

 > Note: Having data files that are **not** specifically listed in the data package are ignored.